Board of Directors & Staff

 YOU are the power of Social Work….NASW is the power behind the Social Worker.

-We invite NASW members to contact the Chapter’s Social Work Board of Directors and Staff at any time with questions, ideas or concerns.
-Our elected, volunteer Board Officers and Branch Representatives support the state’s eight branches, generate activities in the branches, and liaison with the Chapter office.
+We invite NASW members to contact the Chapter’s Executive Director or Intern at any time with questions, ideas or concerns.
+Our elected, volunteer Board Officers and Branch Representatives support the state’s eight branches, generate activities in the branches, and liaise with the Chapter office.
 We are all eager to demonstrate our commitment to you and to the field of social work.

 Board Officers